-- Projects that do not use arts or creative activities to support health and wellbeing - Projects that state they wish to work with a target group with whom they do not already have a relationship or have not already engaged in initial scoping conversations.
-If you need support reaching a new target community, get in touch on creativehealth@croydon.gov.uk before submitting your application. - Projects that do not primarily take place or benefit Croydon residents.
-We welcome submissions from organisations and practitioners who are based outside of the borough provided that the project benefits Croydon residents. - Projects that do not have a clear start and end date - Projects that happen or start before we confirm the grant - Projects that finish after March 31st 2026 - One-off events - Projects that generate profit - Capital expenditure such as IT, office or kitchen equipment, or building repairs - Core funding, except for reasonable overhead costs to support delivery of projects - Acquisition of land, buildings, or heritage items - Political (including lobbying) or religious activities - Work that is already part of an existing contract (with the council or anyone else) - Projects working with or receiving funding from companies or individuals who may bring the Council into disrepute
+- Projects that do not use arts or creative activities to support health and wellbeing - Projects that do not primarily benefit Croydon residents.
+We welcome submissions from organisations and practitioners who are based outside of the borough provided that the project benefits Croydon residents. - Projects that state they wish to work with a target group with whom they do not already have a relationship or have not already engaged in initial scoping conversations.
+If you need support reaching a new target community, get in touch on creativehealth@croydon.gov.uk before submitting your application. - Projects that do not have a clear start and end date. - Projects that happen or start before we confirm the grant